- Visiting Chesapeake?

 Applications are accepted during all normal working hours.
 There is no fee for the application except the cost of providing envelopes and postage.

-Fence permits are obtained at City Hall, second floor, in the Zoning office.
-To obtain a permit you will need a copy of your survey and an estimate of the cost of the fence.
+Fence permits may be obtained via our online eBuild system or at City Hall, second floor, in the Zoning office.
+To obtain a permit you will need a copy of a physical survey or site plan drawn to scale and an estimate of the cost of the fence.
 The permit fee for fence construction is based on cost of construction in $1,000 increments.
 For the first $0-$1,000 the permit fee would be $ 45.00 plus a $5 technology fee = $50.00.
 The permit fee increases an additional $10.00 per each $1,000 value of construction.

 Fences enclosing pools and spas have special requirements and require a building permit.
 The fee for pool/spa fences may be higher due to the inspection requirements.
 A brochure is available from the Code Compliance Division, Department of Development & Permits , 2nd floor of City Hall building.